kianryan/kianryan.github.io/_posts/2012-04-05-appslib-rather-rude.md

 > Belinda Sherlos

 > The AppsLib Team
-Remembering they have a copy of &#8220;The Massive Dev Chart&#8221;, I look to find a way to remove my account.
-Couldn&#8217;t find anything anywhere, just some publish/unpublish options for individual applications.
-Not too happy about this (I didn&#8217;t ask for an appslib account in the _first_ place) I fired the following e-mail over:
+Remembering they have a copy of “The Massive Dev Chart”, I look to find a way to remove my account.
+Couldn’t find anything anywhere, just some publish/unpublish options for individual applications.
+Not too happy about this (I didn’t ask for an appslib account in the _first_ place) I fired the following e-mail over:

 > Hello,
 >